catspeed-cc/invidious/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 <!--
-  BEFORE TRYING TO SUGGEST A FEATURE:
+  BEFORE TRYING TO REPORT AN OUTAGE:

   * Read the FAQ!
   * Use the search function to check if there is already an issue open for your problem!